Charles Evans Whittaker: Supreme Court

 On the closely divided Supreme Court, Whittaker was a swing vote.
 According to Professor Howard Ball, Whittaker was an "extremely weak, vacillating justice" who was "courted by the two cliques on the Court because his vote was generally up in the air and typically went to the group that made the last, but not necessarily the best, argument."
 Whittaker failed to develop a consistent judicial philosophy and reportedly felt himself not as qualified as some of the other members of the Court.
 After agonizing deeply for months over his vote in Baker v.
 Carr, a landmark reapportionment case, Whittaker suffered a nervous breakdown in the spring of 1962.
 At the behest of Chief Justice Earl Warren, Whittaker recused himself from the case and retired from the Court effective March 31, 1962 due to a certified disability, citing exhaustion from the heavy workload and stress.

 As of 2025, Whittaker remains the only Supreme Court Justice appointed from Missouri.
 He is also the most recently appointed Justice to have received his legal education from a public law school.

 Final years

-Effective September 30, 1965, Whittaker resigned his position as a retired Justice in order to become chief counsel to General Motors.
+Effective September 30, 1965, Whittaker became chief legal counsel to General Motors.
 He also became a resolute critic of the Warren Court as well as the Civil Rights Movement, characterizing the civil disobedience of the type practiced by Martin Luther King Jr. and his followers as lawless.
 He wrote a piece for the FBI Law Enforcement Bulletin that advised protesters to use courts instead of taking to the streets.
 Whittaker died on November 26, 1973, at St. Luke's Hospital in Kansas City, Missouri of a ruptured abdominal aneurysm.